Five distinct geometric crystalline nodes arranged in a radial decision map pattern

 Glide — The Spreadsheet Whisperer

 Glide’s core advantage is singular.
 If your data already lives in Google Sheets, Airtable, Excel, or SQL, Glide can turn it into a polished functional web app the same day.
-The platform is built around the assumption that most business data already has a home — and building an app shouldn’t require moving it.
+The platform is built around progressive enhancement — start with your data, and the web app design follows from the structure of your columns.
+No interface design experience required.

 Every Glide app looks professionally designed by default.
 That opinionated design system, which some builders find constraining, is a practical advantage for non-designers who need something ready to show a client or hand to a team of forty.

-In 2026, Glide added what it calls “agentic engineering” — AI columns integrated directly into the data layer for text generation, classification, enrichment, and automated routing, without API configuration.
+In 2026, Glide added what it calls “agentic engineering” — AI-powered columns integrated directly into the data layer for text generation, classification, enrichment, and automated routing using machine learning inference, without API configuration or prompt engineering.
 For an operations team managing hundreds of support tickets, those AI columns can automate substantial manual work before it reaches the app interface.

 Two real limitations.
-First, Glide doesn’t publish to the Apple App Store or Google Play.
-Apps are progressive web apps — solid on mobile browsers, not native.
+First, Glide doesn’t support native mobile app development or publishing to the Apple App Store or Google Play.
+Apps are progressive web apps — solid on mobile browsers, not native iOS or Android mobile apps.
 Second, row limits create hard data ceilings: 10,000 rows on Team at $60/month, 25,000 on Business at $125/month.
 Project your data volume before committing to a plan.

 Best for: Internal team tools such as employee directories, approval workflows, inventory trackers, and HR portals where your data is already in a spreadsheet and App Store distribution isn’t needed.